 Bevlogen | Analytisch | Gedreven

 Bedrijfskunde, Rijksuniversiteit Groningen (1988-1990);

 Theologie, Tyndale Theological Seminary, Amsterdam (Master of Arts degree, Summa Cum Laude, 1995— 1998).

 Personal Development; Solopreneur; wereldbeelden en paradigma’s.

 Rogier is lid van DuPho (Dutch Photographers), de branche organisatie van professionele fotografen in Nederland.

 Rogier is ook lid van MPN (Master Photographer’s Network), het netwerk van de betere fotografen in Nederland en daarbuiten.
 Rogier is Silver Master Fotograaf en heeft diverse prijzen en awards op zijn naam staan.
 In 2015 was hij ‘MPN fotograaf van het jaar’.

-“If you think you are in control, you are just going fast enough’
+“If you think you are in control, you are just not going fast enough’

 — Mario Andretti